Note: This post first appeared in 2020 but has been updated.

 Only for newly-weds?
 Nope.

-Let’s jump right into exploring how wives can help their husbands be more romantic.
+Let’s jump right into exploring how you can help your husband be more romantic.

 Is it candlelight and chocolates?
 Ocean cruises?
 Sunset picnics?